 As the study of a foreign language becomes more prevalent in primary schools, some parents and students may be concerned about the continuity of their language study, particularly as several Bradford primary schools are offering French.
-The aim of the primary languages Initiative is not for students to study one language to a particular level at primary school and then to proceed to a higher level in that same language at secondary school, but that effective Primary Language teaching should lay the foundations for successful language learning, focusing on the development of transferable skills.
+The aim of the primary languages Initiative is not for students to study one language to a particular level at primary school and then to proceed to a higher level in that same language at secondary school, but that effective primary language teaching should lay the foundations for successful language learning, focusing on the development of transferable skills.

 The focus should be on the development of listening and speaking skills, on the development of cultural awareness and understanding, and on language awareness.
-It therefore does not matter which language is studied at secondary school; those who have experienced effective primary language teaching and learning should experience accelerated progress in their secondary language studies.
+The choice of language studied in secondary school is therefore flexible and any language can be beneficial.